 These activities promote early childhood learning, social and emotional development, and fine motor skills.
 Play Haven features over 4,000 square feet of space for the entire family.
 The drop-in play anytime from 9:30 am to 5 pm on weekdays, and 9:30 am to 12:30 pm on Weekends.
 While your kids have fun, they have a relaxing space with a loveseat and glider for mothers to nurse in comfort.

 The nursing room also has an infant changing station stocked with diapers and wipes.
 Find a play option that works best for you.
 For more information, please visit their website.

 Phone Number: (415) 440-7335

 Describing itself as “San Francisco’s premier family club and preschool,” Peekadoodle offers a safe facility for children 20 months to five years old.
 Membership privileges include a 1,300-square-foot indoor play space for kids and access to various classes, workshops, and drop-off programs.
-Often a first-time drop-off, the Peekadoodle Prep environment is intentionally nurturing and created in a way that allows young toddlers to explore a world outside of the home and begin to develop their “school self.”
+Often a first-time drop-off, the Peekadoodle Prep environment is intentionally nurturing and created to allow young toddlers to explore a world outside of the home and begin to develop their “school self.”

 5411 Geary Blvd., San Francisco, CA 94121

 Phone Number: (415) 230-5188